The Department of Health and Human Performance

 Department: Health & Human Performance

-Provides supervised practical experiences for students who wish to enter the coaching profession.
-Students work as a head or assistant coach for an athletic team for a minimum of 45 contact hours.
+3cr.
+(135 other/wk) Provides supervised practical experiences for students who wish to enter the coaching profession.
+Students work with a coach for a minimum of 135 contact hours.

 Department: Health & Human Performance